Gunther von Hagens’ & His Body Worlds Exhibit in Berlin

 13407203_10154310642483885_3946776413607033005_n

-Each pose highlights certain muscle groups to show the body’s Physiology and function.
-His art doubles as a brilliant bulk of educational resources for so many different fields of medicine and law.
+Each pose highlights certain muscle groups to show the body’s Physiology and function, serving as a brilliant educational resource for so many different fields of medicine.

 13406767_10154310642723885_3851731726974112258_n